Paraparaumu Beach Golf Club

 Another trademark of links golf is wind, and Paraparaumu Beach had plenty of it!
 We were the first players of the day and had some blue skies early.
 It clouded as the morning aged, but we didn’t have any rain.
 But there were some very strong wind gusts that kept the flags flying at 90 degrees, even that early in the morning.

-In at Paraparaumu Beach Golf Club
+The Back at Paraparaumu Beach Golf Club

 Tararua, or The Divide, is the number one handicap hole on the golf course.
 The 446-yard par 4 thirteenth played downwind but still demanded driver off the tee.
 Finding the left side of the fairway, the green nevertheless seemed a mile away.
 I attempted a low running 4 iron that almost made it to the top of the steep slope that fronts the green.
 But almost wasn’t enough and the ‘what ifs’ rolled through my mind as I watched my ball pick up speed on its way back down.
 Having the opportunity to hit running 4 irons on par 4’s- that is the beauty of PBGC!